 If search fees are not paid in due time under Rule 164(2), a communication under Art.
 94(3) and Rule 71(1) and Rule 71(2) or under Rule 71(3) will be issued and the examining division will require deletion from the claims of any non-searched subject-matter that was not searched either because a search fee under Rule 164(2) was not paid (see H‑II, 7) or for a different reason (see H‑II, 6).
 Before the patent is granted, this subject-matter should be either deleted from the description and drawings or indicated as not forming part of the claimed invention (see F‑IV, 4.3(iii)).

 It follows from Rule 164(2)(b) and Rule 164(2)(c) that the special procedure under Rule 164(2) as set out in H‑II, 2.3 ends upon expiry of the time limit set in the communication issued under paragraph Rule 164(2)(b).
-This means that the applicant's right to make amendments of his own volition ends upon expiry of the time limit set in that communication.
+This means that the applicants' right to make amendments of their own volition ends upon expiry of the time limit set in that communication.

 Exceptional cases may arise where the following sequence of events has occurred in the international phase: